TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Lagrangian CVaR formulation

 \subsection{Gauss-Newton system}

 Further simplifications of the Hessian can be introduced.
 First, we can note that all terms corresponding to differentiating $\mathcal{L}$ in $y_j$ or $p_j$ first contain the quadrature weight $w_j$.
 In higher dimensions $w_j$ may vary over many orders of magnitude, and keeping them in the Hessian may render it extremely ill-conditioned.
 Instead, we divide the corresponding rows of the Hessian together with the right hand side (the derivatives of $\mathcal{L}$) by $w_j$ in our formulation directly.
-This makes the Hessian non-symmetric, but a much lower condition number together with a potent preconditioner developed below allows one to use GMRES or BiCGStab with only a few iterations.
+This leads to a non-symmetric Gauss-Newton system, but a much lower condition number together with a potent preconditioner developed below allows one to use GMRES or BiCGStab with only a few iterations.

 Second, in the case of a linear-quadratic control we have $\mathcal{P}(u) = \frac12 \langle u, M_u u\rangle$, and $c(y,u,\xi) = \hat c(y,\xi) + B u$.
 In a weakly nonlinear case we can consider an inexact Newton method, where $\mathcal{P}(u)$ and $c(y,u,\xi)$ are approximated in this form.
 This allows one to resolve \eqref{eq:dLdu} explicitly and plug the corresponding component $u = \mathrm{Proj}_{U_{ad}}((\alpha M_u)^{-1} (-B)^* \sum_{i=1}^{N} w_i p_i)$ back into the Lagrangian, reducing it to three variables $(\vec{y},\vec{p},t)$.
 The reduced Gauss-Newton Hessian term appears: